ImProver: Agent-Based Automated Proof Optimization: Experiments

 \subsubsection{Neural Theorem Proving Evaluation}

-We evaluate \methodname{}'s neural theorem proving (NTP) performance using the completion metric.
-We evaluate on 23 exercises in group theory (12) and set theory (11) from MIL, with an empty input proof. \autoref{tab:comp} shows the accuracy on the dataset split by topic for both \methodname{} and GPT-4o. \methodname{} substantially outperforms GPT-4o across all topics, with an 80\% increase in accuracy compared to the base model, showing that proof optimization systems are easily extendable to NTP systems.
+We evaluate \methodname{}'s neural theorem proving (NTP) performance using the completion metric on a subset from MIL with empty input proofs (\ref{addnl-data}).\autoref{tab:comp} shows the accuracy on the dataset split by topic for both \methodname{} and GPT-4o. \methodname{} substantially outperforms GPT-4o across all datasets.
+Thus, proof optimization systems do indeed generalize NTP systems.